 - Group Therapy is a form of psychotherapy where there are multiple patients led by one or more therapists.
 It uses the power of education and how people interact in a group to improve our understanding of and recovery from depression

-When prescribed and monitored carefully, medications are both safe and effective ways to treat of depressed youth.
-Fluoxetine or Prozac, a selective serotonin reuptake inhibitor, is the medicine that so far has proved most safe and effective.
+When prescribed and monitored carefully, taking medication is a safe and effective treatment for depression and youth.
+Fluoxetine (akaProzac) and escitalopram (aka Lexapro), are selective serotonin reuptake inhibitors that are well-tested and FDA-approved treatments for youth with Major Depressive Disorder.
 There are times, however, when other medications can and should be used.

-While medications have been associated with a small increase in thoughts of suicide, there is no evidence that antidepressants actually increase the risk of suicide.
+While medications have been associated with a small increase in thoughts of suicide, there is no clear evidence that antidepressants actually increase the risk of suicide.
 For moderate to severe depression, the potential benefits from medication treatment seem to outweigh the potential risks.
-Click here for a complete discussion of the use of medication in childhood depression.
+Medication should always be carefully monitored by the prescriber.
+View the complete discussion of the use of medication in childhood depression..